SkyCast01/PythonApi/README.md

-this api is for inteerating with the ai models
+this api is for interacting with the ai models